Skellet0r/movie-industry/README.md

   presentation delivered to our client is hosted on github pages and uses [reveal.js](https://revealjs.com/).
 A pdf version of the presentation can also be found in this repository by clicking [here](presentation.pdf).
+- [Charter](docs/project/charter.md): The project charter is a guideline for this project and gives stakeholders/collaborators a business understanding as well as an idea of how this project is to develop.

 ## Technologies Used